dimzkuy/dimzkuy/README.md

   </a>
 </p>

-## About Me
+<h2 align="center">About Me</h2>

 Hey there!
+I'm Dimas Cahyo Margono
-I'm Dimas Cahyo Margono<br>I'm a Software Engineering student at Telkom University, Purwokerto, passionate about building cool things on the web and figuring out how things work under the hood.<br>Whether it's crafting smooth user experiences, diving into the world of cybersecurity, or geeking out over network protocols. <br><br>Outside of code, you’ll probably find me just vibing with good music and gaming.<br>I believe tech is more than just code—it’s about curiosity, creativity, and community.<br>Let’s build something awesome together.
-Feel free to connect with me!
+I'm a Software Engineering student at Telkom University, Purwokerto, passionate about building cool things on the web and figuring out how things work under the hood.
+Whether it's crafting smooth user experiences, diving into the world of cybersecurity, or geeking out over network protocols and system internals.

+Outside of code, you’ll probably find me just vibing with good music, gaming, or exploring random rabbit holes on the internet.
+I believe tech is more than just code—it’s about curiosity, creativity, and community-driven innovation.
+Let’s build something awesome together.
+Feel free to connect with me and share cool ideas or projects!

 <p align="center">
   <a href="https://instagram.com/dmzmrgno" target="_blank">